 3. 80% of B2B transactions will be digital by 2025

-According to Gartner’s 2020 Future of Sales study, a majority—eight in 10—of B2B “buyer-supplier” sales interactions will be digital by 2025.
+According to a 2022 B2B payments report, 49% of businesses surveyed said they will be converting from paper check to electronic payments.
 The biggest benefit is lower payment processing costs due to improved data quality and fewer time-consuming manual processes.

-4. Check and cash transactions will make up most B2B payments in 2022
+4. ACH credits and check transactions make up most B2B payments in 2022

-The global B2B virtual card payment market is forecast to grow to $553 billion by 2024.
+Virtual card transactions are expected to reach $6.8 trillion globally in 2026.
 Virtual cards offer conveniences for businesses, such as employee-issued cards and spend tracking tools.
 These benefits are even more valuable in an increasingly remote workforce.

-6. Domestic payments will make up 59% of total B2B transactions in 2025
+7. Domestic payments will make up nearly 60% of total B2B transactions in 2025

 While many B2B payments cross international borders, most are anticipated to be domestic.
-Domestic transactions are expected to account for nearly 60% of total B2B payments in 2025.
+Domestic transactions are expected to account for 59% of total B2B payments in 2025.

-7. Most B2B payments happen in the Asia-Pacific region
+8. Most B2B payments happen in the US and Canada

-Compared to other parts of the world, the Asia-Pacific region’s B2B market makes up the largest slice of payments—and this trend is expected to continue.
-This is likely because businesses in those markets adopt more virtual payment methods at faster rates than in other regions.
+Compared to other parts of the world, North America’s B2B market makes up the largest slice of payments—and this trend is expected to continue.
+However, the Asia-Pacific region is expected to grow at a rapid pace because businesses in those markets adopt more virtual payment methods at faster rates than in other regions.
 Plus, there’s a “growing presence of major players in the market.”

 B2B Payments Technology